We are Sexplain

 - More than one-third of young people think carrying protection is a sign someone is promiscuous.
 16

-On a similar note, Sexplain aims to tackle the fact that:
+On a similar note, Sexplain we to change the fact that:

-- Children as young as 9 are seeking a labiaplasty.
-20
+- Health professionals have reported children as young as 9 seeking a labiaplasty.
+24